Modulated neutron initiator: Flower

 In 1974, India performed the Smiling Buddha nuclear test.
 The initiator, codenamed "Flower", was based on the same principle as the Urchin.
-It is believed the polonium was deposited on lotus-shaped platinum gauze to maximize its surface and enclosed in a tantalum sphere surrounded by uranium shell with embedded beryllium pellets.
-According to other sources, the design was yet more similar to the Urchin, with a beryllium shell shaped to create beryllium jets upon implosion.
+It is believed the polonium was deposited on lotus-shaped platinum gauze to maximize its surface and enclosed in a tantalum sphere surrounded by a uranium shell with embedded beryllium pellets.
+According to other sources, the design was more similar to the Urchin, with a beryllium shell shaped to create beryllium jets upon implosion.
 The initiator outer diameter is reported as 1.5 cm, or "about 2 cm".

 Other designs

 Uranium deuteride (UD3) can be used for construction of a neutron multiplier.

 Boosted fission weapons and weapons using external neutron generators offer the possibility of variable yield, allowing selection of the weapon's power depending on the tactical needs.

 Development

 The polonium used in the urchin initiator was created at Oak Ridge National Laboratory and then extracted and purified as part of the Dayton Project under the leadership of Charles Allen Thomas.
 The Dayton Project was one of the various sites comprising the Manhattan Project.

 In 1949, Mound Laboratories in nearby Miamisburg, Ohio opened as a replacement for the Dayton Project and the new home of nuclear initiator research & development.
 Polonium-210 was produced by neutron irradiation of bismuth.
 Production and research of polonium at Mound was phased out in 1971.

 Polonium from Dayton was used by the G Division of Los Alamos in initiator design studies at a test site in Sandia Canyon.
 The initiator group built test assemblies by drilling holes in large turbine ball bearings, inserting the active material, and plugging the holes with bolts.
 These test assemblies were known as screwballs.
 The test assemblies were imploded and their remains studied to examine how well the polonium and beryllium mixed.

 The production of the beryllium-polonium TOM initiators ended in 1953.
 The initiators were replaced with a different design, which slightly reduced the weapon yield but its longer shelf life reduced the complexity of the logistics.
 The sealed neutron initiator, brought into inventory in late 1954, still required a periodic disassembly to access its capsule for maintenance checks.
 The capsules were phased out completely in 1962.

 Urchin style initiators were later superseded by other means of generating neutrons such as pulsed neutron emitters that do not use polonium.
 Using tritium with a half-life of 12.3 years instead of polonium they have a much longer replacement interval.
 These are mounted outside the pit and electrically controlled, since neutrons easily pass through considerable mass without interactions.
 These initiators were more controllable and enable much improved weapon reliability.